Atome-FE/llama-node/packages/docs/docs/start.md

 - For RWKV models:

   RWKV is open source model developed by [PENG Bo](https://github.com/BlinkDL).
-All the model weights and training code has been open sourced.
-Our backend rwkv backend uses rwkv.cpp native bindings which also utilized the GGML tensor formats.
+All the model weights and training codes are open source.
+Our rwkv backend uses rwkv.cpp native bindings which also utilized the GGML tensor formats.
 You can download the GGML quantized model from [here](https://huggingface.co/Malan/ggml-rwkv-4-raven-Q4_1_0) or convert it by following the [document](https://github.com/saharNooby/rwkv.cpp)

 ---